shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 <img width="203" alt="Screen Shot 2023-12-24 at 2 26 18 PM" src="https://github.com/shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/assets/19508013/7ea1fef3-e383-4ffa-b6b6-bdc7c52c9f05">

-🌁 Shawna Tuli is a Silicon Valley leader and Xoogler on the path to Executive, Venture Capitalist, and Tech Corporate Boards Member.
+🌄 Shawna Tuli is a Silicon Valley leader and Xoogler on the path to Executive, Venture Capitalist, and Tech Corporate Boards Member.
 She has three and a half years of experience as an AI & Advanced Analytics Associate Manager in strategy and consulting in applied intelligence, specializing in generative artificial intelligence, artificial intelligence, data science, and advanced analytics at Big Tech, at Accenture and Avanade.
-Shawna is building Avanade's AI Practice from the ground up with David Gormley and is the San Francisco Lead.
+Shawna is building Avanade's AI Practice from the ground up with David Gormley and is the Silicon Valley Lead.
 She has contributed to four Google products: Photos, Cloud, Play, and One and Amazon.
 Her MBTI is ENFJ-A and Strengths are Activator, Achiever, Futuristic, Competition, and Significance.
 Shawna is a proud UCI ICS Data Science Alumna.

 #### BIG TECH AI & DATA SCIENCE WORK EXPERIENCE AND PUBLIC SPEAKING_______________________________________________________
 * 🎯 Incoming Generative AI & Data Science Lead at Google (Repo)
 * 🌌 Avanade Create the Future super hero award
 * 🆕 Accenture V360 Awards in Innovation nominee for inferring homelessness in California with GenAI (Repo) (Student Repo)
 * 💖 Google Bay Area AI for everyone [(Repo)](https://github.com/shawna-tuli-silicon-valley/google-bay-area-ai-for-everyone/tree/main)
-* 🖥️ Accenture San Francisco Generative AI Studio Member
+* 🌁 Accenture San Francisco Generative AI Studio Member
-* 🌁 Avanade AI Practice San Francisco Lead: organizing and hosting events monthly for 10+ employees in San Francisco
+* 🌄 Avanade AI Practice Silicon Valley Lead: organizing and hosting events monthly for 10+ employees in Silicon Valley
 * 📦 AI & Data Science Lead at Amazon (Repo) [(Article)](https://www.pcmag.com/news/amazon-to-spend-over-1-billion-on-microsoft-365-licenses)
 * ❤️ Google I/O Conference (3x) [(Repo)](https://github.com/shawna-tuli-silicon-valley/google-io/tree/main)
 * 💟 Microsoft Envision Conference (3x)